abajwa-hw/security-workshops/Setup-ranger-22.md

 #this should fail with "Permission denied".
 View the audit page for the new activity
 ```

-- Add hr group to existing policy in Ranger
+- Add hr group to existing policy in Ranger:
-Under Policy Manager tab, click "/rangerdemo" link
+  - Under Policy Manager tab, click "/rangerdemo" link
-under group add "hr" and give read, write, execute
+  - under group add "hr" and give read, write, execute
-Save > OK and wait 30s.
+  - Save > OK and wait 30s.
 While you wait you can review the summary of policies under Analytics tab

 - this should pass now.
 View the audit page for the new activity
 ```